YJW1999/Lockfree_Graph_CPP_implementation/README.md

 We assume the only one read operation is atomic.

-There is only 1 path, it compares with a value that read atomically and 0, thus it is linearizable.
+There is only 1 path, the linearization point is in line 283 which relies on a comparasion between a atomic read value and an int, thus, the function is linearizable.

 1.create_graph()